What is the skin barrier?

 - Gamma-linolenic acid (Omega 3) - abundant in rose hip, pomegranate, hemp and evening primrose oil,

 - Palmitoleic acid (Omega 9) – to be found in avellana, macadamia and sea buckthorn oil.

-If you follow this approach of skin-identical natural cosmetics – free from emulsifiers, alcohol, perfume and unnecessary fillers, you will soon notice a significant improvement in your skin condition towards a smoother, softer and healthier skin.
+If you stick to skin-identical natural cosmetics – free from emulsifiers, alcohol, perfume and unnecessary fillers - your skin will soon feel smoother, softer and healthier.